 Well game time rolled around and football players, coaches, and even team owners did something that has rarely been done during a professional sports game, they took a stand for change.

-Some teams locked arms to show unity, some players took a knee, some teams didn’t even come out of the locker room for the anthem, and one player stretched and didn’t even acknowledge the anthem.
+Some teams locked arms to show unity, some players took a knee, some teams stayed in the locker room for the anthem, and one player disregarded the anthem and stretched during it.
 This is letting players express their free speech but it is coming at a high price.
 Viewership is going down for NFL games, fans are even going as far as burning their memorabilia and tickets.

 Here’s a link to see what each NFL team did during the national anthem.